“How do I hold my team accountable?”

 What's included in an accountability process?

-An accountability process helps you think through all the moving parts to your project so you can identify pitfalls and problems as they happen (sometimes even before).
+An accountability process helps you think through all the moving parts of your project so you can identify pitfalls and problems as they happen (sometimes even before).

 There are four parts to an accountability process: